Sure Dividend

 Valuation & Expected Returns

-Using the current share price of ~$230 and the midpoint for 2023 earnings guidance of $9.75 for the year, Illinois Tool Works trades for a price-to-earnings ratio of 23.6.
-Given the company’s cyclical nature, we feel that a target price-to-earnings ratio of 19-20 is appropriate.
+Using the current share price of ~$263 and the midpoint for 2024 earnings guidance of $10.35 for the year, Illinois Tool Works trades for a price-to-earnings ratio of 25.4.
+Given the company’s cyclical nature, we feel a target price-to-earnings ratio of 20.5 is appropriate.
 This is roughly in line with the company’s 10-year historical average.

 As a result, Illinois Tool Works could be overvalued.
-If the P/E multiple contracts from 23.6 to 19.5 over the next five years, it would reduce annual returns by 3.7% over this period of time.
+If the P/E multiples contracts from 25.4 to 20.5 over the next five years, it would reduce annual returns by 5% over this period.

-Future returns will be also driven by earnings growth and dividends.
-We expect 8% annual earnings growth over the next five years.
-In addition, Illinois Tool Works stock has a current dividend yield of 2.4%.
+Earnings growth and dividends will also drive future returns.
+We expect 7% annual earnings growth over the next five years.
+In addition, Illinois Tool Works stock has a current dividend yield of 2.3%.

-The company has increased its dividend at a high rate in the past decade.
+The company has increased its dividend rapidly in the past decade.

 Source: Investor Presentation

-Putting it all together, Illinois Tool Works is expected to return 6.7% per year through 2028.
+Putting it all together, Illinois Tool Works is expected to return 4.3% annually through 2029.
 As a result, we have a hold recommendation on Illinois Tool Works, though the company’s ability to raise dividends through multiple recessions is impressive.

 Final Thoughts

-Illinois Tool Works is a high-quality company and an even better dividend growth stock.
-It has a strategic growth plan that is working well, and shareholders have been rewarded with rising dividends for over 50 years.
+Illinois Tool Works is a high-quality company with an even better dividend growth stock.
+Its strategic growth plan is working well, and shareholders have been rewarded with rising dividends for over 50 years.

 The following articles contain lists of high yield stocks and stocks with long histories of dividends: